Skeli789/Complete-Fire-Red-Upgrade/README.md

 ## What is this:
 A complete upgrade for Fire Red, including an upgraded Battle Engine.

-### Before doing anything it is HIGHLY recommended the documention be read thoroughly.
+**Before doing anything it is HIGHLY recommended the documentation be read thoroughly.**

 ## Features:
 * Expanded Pokémon